 Start your morning off with this movement to activate your hips and stimulate good posture through your chest, shoulders, and spine.
 Start by standing up out of bed and putting both hands behind your head with your fingers interlocked.
 With a slight bend in your knees, push your hips back while keeping your back straight.
 Once you feel a light stretch through your hamstrings, drive your hips forward until you are back to a standing position.
 Continue to push your hips forward while arching your back and looking up towards the ceiling.
 Make sure you take smooth deep breaths as you perform each rep.

 Wide Squats with Y-Raises

-Shoulder and hip mobility are a critical component to healthy posture and muscular performance.
-To perform this movement set your feet about shoulder width apart with your feet slightly rotated outward.
+Shoulder and hip mobility are critical components of healthy posture and muscular performance.
+To perform this movement set your feet about shoulder-width apart with your feet slightly rotated outward.
 Try to maintain an upright posture while reaching down to the floor with both arms.
 Once you reach a comfortable squat depth, raise your arms up over your head in a Y position.
-It’s important not to force the depth of your squat to low or force your arms overhead if your flexibility is limited.
+It’s important not to force the depth of your squat too low or force your arms overhead if your flexibility is limited.
 As your flexibility improves, your range of motion should increase.

 Kneeling Hip Flexor Stretch with Lateral Reach